Green-Software-Foundation/patterns/docs/catalog/cloud/delete-unused-storage-resources.md

  - size:small
 ---

-# Delete Unused Storage Resources
+# Delete unused storage resources

 ## Description
 From an embodied carbon perspective, it's better to delete unused storage resources, so we are efficient with hardware and that the storage layer is optimised for the task.